Filter for number of songs in Search Tool

 I notice in the screenshots that you typed only the first two letters of whatever it is you were looking for.
 If you were to type a few more (say, five), do you still see so many "uninteresting" results?

-#2 Updated by Florian Breitwieser over 2 years ago
+#2 Updated by Florian Breitwieser almost 3 years ago

 I understand that you want to keep it simple, and the uncluttered interface/workings of audacious is one of the reasons I like it.

 And I like the Search Tool for searching, but not for browsing or exploring my music.

 I always found the library media players, which auto-organize the music into an artist/album structure, dreadful.
 The Search Tool results, with no or short search term, reminds me of that (ie many one-song artists cluttering those which I am interested in).

 Having all search results in alphabetical order makes sense.
 At the same time, it is more likely that a person is looking for an artist for which he has 2 albums than those with one song, so maybe it would be good to prioritize them.
 Ordering by the number of songs or something like that might be a good solution - but then it's not alphabetical ;).